planetaryhablab/Ohio-SETI/README.md

 # Data Format

 Data is saved in IDL Save files.
 Use [SciPy's `readsave`](https://docs.scipy.org/doc/scipy/reference/generated/scipy.io.readsav.html) to read data into Python.
+It will be included in other formats (_e.g._, CSV) in future versions.

 | Variable | Type | Content | Description |
 | -------- | ---- | ------- | ----------- |